Konamiman/Nextor/docs/Nextor 3.0 Driver Migration Guide.md

 ### 3.5.
 Add the query dispatchers and adapters

 This is the heart of the compatibility layer: two dispatcher routines that map each query index to a small adapter, and the adapters themselves, which adapt registers and then call the renamed Nextor 2 routines.

+The code shown throughout this step is the actual Sunrise IDE implementation, presented as a working example rather than as a recipe to follow literally.
+Depending on how your driver is architected, you may find that following a different strategy (e.g. dispatching with a jump table instead of a chain of `dec a`, merging adapters that end up doing the same thing, or rewriting a routine outright instead of wrapping the old one) is more convenient, and that's fine as long as the end result (adapter code that allows using the old routines under the new driver conventions) is the same.

 Also include [the SDK's `OUTPUT_STRING` helper](../sdk/asm/code/output_string.asm), which all the string-serving adapters rely on:

 ```
     INCLUDE asm/code/output_string.asm